Women in the Bible: Women, sex, and law in surrounding cultures

 Until the codes introduced in the Hebrew Bible, most codes of law allowed prostitution.
 Classics scholars Allison Glazebrook and Madeleine M. Henry say attitudes concerning prostitution "cut to the core of societal attitude towards gender and to social constructions of sexuality."
 Many women in a variety of ancient cultures were forced into prostitution.
 Many were children and adolescents.
-According to the 5th century BC historian Herodotus, the sacred prostitution of the Babylonians was "a shameful custom" requiring every woman in the country to go to the precinct of Venus, and consort with a stranger.
+According to the 5th century BCE historian Herodotus, the sacred prostitution of the Babylonians was "a shameful custom" requiring every woman in the country to go to the precinct of Venus, and consort with a stranger.
 Some waited years for release while being used without say or pay.
 The initiation rituals of devdasi of pre-pubescent girls included a deflowering ceremony which gave Priests the right to have intercourse with every girl in the temple.
 In Greece, slaves were required to work as prostitutes and had no right to decline.
 The Hebrew Bible code is the only one of these codes that condemns prostitution.

 In the code of Hammurabi, as in Leviticus, incest is condemned and punishable by death, however, punishment is dependent upon whether the honor of another man has been compromised.
 Genesis glosses over incest repeatedly, and in 2 Samuel and the time of King David, Tamar is still able to offer marriage to her half brother as an alternative to rape.
 Exodus, Leviticus, and Numbers condemn all sexual relations between relatives.